 Fructose and glucose are the two main types of sugars in grapes.
-They consist of 54% fructose and 46% glucose.
+Grapes consist of:

 Is grape juice high in sugar?

-Grape juice is mainly of sugar as well.
-It has 14 g of sugars per 100 mL.
-An 8 fl oz glass of grape juice contains about 32 g of sugars.
+Grape juice has about 14 grams of sugar per 100 mL.
+An 8 fl oz glass of grape juice has about 32 grams of sugar.

-As grape juice is high in sugars, the best time to drink it is at breakfast and before/after exercise.
+As grape juice is high in sugar, the best time to drink it is at breakfast and before/after exercise.

 Can people with diabetes eat grapes?

-Although, grapes contain sugars, people with diabetes can consume reasonable amounts.
+Although, grapes contain sugar, people with diabetes can consume reasonable amounts.
 As grapes are mainly water, they don’t spike blood sugar.
 In fact, their Glycemic Load is pretty low.
-It’s between 6 and 9.
+The glycemic load of grapes is between 6 and 9.

 A handful of grapes is considered one fruit portion.
 It’s highly recommended to have 5 portions of fruits a day.
-Fruits are high in vitamins and phytochemicals, which may protect against stroke, high blood pressure, heart disease and certain cancers.
+Fruits are high in vitamins and phytochemicals, which may protect against stroke, high blood pressure, and heart disease.

-In contrast, people with diabetes should avoid drinking grape juice or any other fruit juice, as they’re high in sugars.
+In contrast, people with diabetes should avoid drinking grape juice or any other fruit juice, as they have too much sugar.
 Fruit juices tend to spike blood sugar, as they lack of fiber.

 Moreover, you better consume whole grapes, as their skin is high in an antioxidant compound, called resveratrol.
-Resveratrol may help stop compilations in people with diabetes, such as damage to blood vessels, caused by the high levels of blood glucose.
+Resveratrol may help stop complications in people with diabetes, such as damage to blood vessels, caused by high levels of blood glucose.